 Take Advantage Of Opportunity

 As a landlord in San Francisco, I've been able to benefit from a rising increase in housing demand.
 I realized long ago that I was too stupid and unqualified to get a job at one of these hot tech companies.
 Owning real estate was the only way I could take advantage.
 Sell the picks and shovels right?
 As a result, I built my family a small real estate business as an insurance mechanism for them.

 But lest you think I'm one of those nasty landlords who kicks tenants out to renovate and flip or find new market rate tenants, I'm not.
 I've never once disrupted an existing tenant.
 I've simply been buying under-occupied places to live (e.g. empty fixer unoccupied for two years) and then adding to the housing supply by renting out my place to more people than how many people were previously living in the home.

 But Haseeb's detailed post about his $250,000 compensation package (130K salary, 25K signing, 95K a year in RSUs) is simply additional confirmation about my belief.
 Making almost $21,000 in gross income a month as a 26 year old is fantastic.
 Granted his 95K in RSUs isn't liquid; I think it'll be worth much more years from now.
 Therefore, he is an advocate of the rich should pay higher rents.

 As a financial freedom seeker who is looking to maximize alternative income streams, we can learn the following from Haseeb's post:

 Given the job market is highly competitive in Silicon Valley, other people his age from companies such as Google, Facebook, Pinterest, Apple and Uber make similar amounts a year (+/- $50,000).
 Someone who is making $11,000 – $21,000 gross a month is making roughly $7,700 – $14,700 net a month.
 Therefore, the demand for one person paying at least $3,800 or more in rent is high (25% – 50% of salary).
 In such a scenario the rich should pay higher rents for sure.

 Less than 1% of the housing market is on sale at any given moment.
 An IPO by Airbnb, Uber, and Pinterest will create thousands of liquid millionaires who will likely try to buy a house with their proceeds.
 If Haseeb gets $95,000 in RSUs a year every year, and each tranche has a 4-year vesting period, by 2019 he should have at least $285,000 in liquid RSUs and $380,000 in liquid RSUs by 2020 if Airbnb goes public by then at the valuation it's at today.

-Given tech employees are making a very strong annual income, have no problem telling the world they make a lot, and will likely see a huge windfall in 2018+ from IPOs, landlords should absolutely raise the rent to the maximum allowed after the first year (by 10% with a 30-day notification, and by up to 60% with a 60-day notification).
+Given tech employees are making a very strong annual income, have no problem telling the world they make a lot, and will likely see a huge windfall in 2021+ from IPOs, landlords should absolutely raise the rent to the maximum allowed after the first year (by 10% with a 30-day notification, and by up to 60% with a 60-day notification).